babak2/epidemiological_model/README.md

 `python3 -m unittest tests.test_filename`

-Replace filename with the actual filename of the test module.
+Replace the filename with the actual filename of the test module.

 To run a specific test function within a test file, use: